Reputation is Everything

 Share, retweet, like and comment on social posts.
-Find opportunities in your off-the-clock interactions that Iternal could contribute to.
-Share excitement with family and friends, just make sure not to discuss specifics and keep all confidential things confidential.
+Share excitement with family and friends, just make sure not to discuss specifics and keep all confidential information confidential.
 Unchecked excitement to share something from work could hurt Iternal.
-As a Iternal Team member, you are inherently a Iternal brand ambassador because you want to see your work and the Team succeed.
+As an Iternal Team member, you are inherently an Iternal brand ambassador.

 We don’t know everything, but you must have confidence in your own ability to learn and grow.
 If we ask you do to something you have never done before, communicate that you may need help, guidance, or that it may take you some time to do it, but do not allow this to cloud your ability to confidently accomplish your goals.

-We encourage you to read the books we recommend, and encourage you to discuss the books you are reading with other members of the Team.
+Share knowledge about the business with your peers, do not build artificial walls of knowledge.
+We also encourage you to read the books we recommend, and encourage you to discuss the books you are reading with other members of the Team.
 There are so many books that will change the way you look at the world, and give you amazing power to succeed in your personal and professional life.
 Take advantage of this opportunity – it’s worth it.
 Iternal has a team dedicated Audible Audiobook account in which every team member is encouraged to read at least one book every 2 weeks.

 Communication goes both ways, and we must all listen carefully to everyone with whom we communicate.
 Ideas, meaning, or intentions that are lost in translation when communicated to you have two potential points of failure, their mouth and your ears.
 Ensure your ears are never the point of failure, by giving everyone the courtesy of listening to what they say, thinking about what has been said, processing that information, clarifying any questions you have about that information, restating that information to the other party in acknowledgement, and then acting on that information.
 This may be hard at times, but will help ensure our team’s communication never breaks down.